COAGADEX Replaces Exactly What’s Missing—Factor X

 COAGADEX is high-purity (94%), so you get the factor X you need—without a lot of extra clotting factors.
 Read More

-- There are no other therapies approved for the treatment of factor X deficiency.
-Some patients use treatments that include clotting factors other than factor X. Too many of the other clotting factors can increase the risk for blood clots that may block blood vessels and cause serious side effects.
+- Other unapproved therapies include clotting factors other than factor X. Too many of the other clotting factors can increase the risk for blood clots that may block blood vessels and cause serious side effects.
 Examples are stroke or a blood clot in the leg.

 Rated Excellent